rick/madison_free_whiskey/sequence/01_slide.md

 !SLIDE center

-# Which can be expressed as a series of constraints in our design context #
+# From Alexander, this problem is a Design question. #

 !SLIDE center

+# Which can be expressed as a series of constraints in a design context. #

+!SLIDE center

 <img src="features-1.png">

+### Like this. ###

 !SLIDE center

-## And if I just try reading some vlad/cap code and doing a little spike on it ... ##
+### And if I just try reading some vlad/cap code and doing a little spike on it, is there really any downside to the experiment? ###

 !SLIDE center